kosmag/flink-cep-examples/article.md

 ### Unruly case
 In the case we implemented for our client, the requirement was to also detect the absence of the event.
 And that appeared to be impossible using MATCH\_RECOGNIZE clause.

 Let's say that our company, in addition to "top-up within one hour" events would like to track those customers who do not top-up in the appointed time.
 Therefore, after an hour without a top-up, we would like to generate an appropriate event.
-Unfortunately, there is no capability in the current SQL standard nor in Flink implementation to define how to handle such "absence of the top-up event in one hour" cases.
+Unfortunately, there is no capability in the current SQL standard nor in Flink SQL implementation to define how to handle such "absence of the top-up event in one hour" cases.

 A way out, which seems most in line with MATCH\_RECOGNIZE event handling, would be to implement the pattern using FlinkCEP, which in addition to `within` functionality provides `processTimedOutMatch` function, which would allow passing timed out events to side output.